Brahmaiah-Rayalla/SpringBootApp/README.md

 * Edit Profile
 * Upload Profile Picture
 * Admins can login as other users using "Login As" link in the user editor.
+New
+* Added Bootstrap glyphi icons and other styles
+* Added user avatar